-Another way to get high quality WordPress themes is to subscribe to WordPress Theme Clubs or pay for a professional designed theme.
+Another way to get high-quality WordPress themes is to subscribe to WordPress Theme Clubs or pay for a professionally designed theme.

-If this is the first time you heard of Theme Clubs, here's how it works: You pay a fix amount of fee to join the club and you get various designs offered in the clubs.
-Themes offered in Theme Club are usually professionally designed and updated regularly.
+If this is the first time you heard of Theme Clubs, here's how it works: You pay a fixed amount of fee to join the club and you get various designs offered in the clubs.
+The themes offered in Theme Club are usually professionally designed and updated regularly.

 Elegant Themes is arguably the most popular WordPress theme club in the industry.
-With over 750,000 happy customers, the theme site offers Divi Builder with more than 800 pre-made layout and designs to choose from.
+With over 750,000 happy customers, the theme site offers Divi Builder with more than 800 pre-made layouts and designs to choose from.
 It also lets you download premium plugins that will supercharge your online business.
-The subscription on Elegant Theme is affordable enough.
-You can enjoy access to all themes on unlimited sites for $69/year.
+The subscription to Elegant Theme is affordable enough.
+You can enjoy access to all themes on unlimited sites for $69/per year.
 If you wish to use the plugins too, you must pay $70/year.
 If you love Elegant Themes, you might as well purchase the lifetime plan for a one-time payment of $199.

 My experience with Elegant Themes was overall positive and I have no issue recommending them.